springernature/kotlin-playbook/speed-bumps/README.md

 We deliberately make it difficult to implement things that we don't want too much of in our codebase, so that we have to consider whether the effort is worth it.

-For example, to ensure that our applications do not emit verbose and inconsistent logs, we do not use static loggers and log human-readable text.
-Instead we define monitoring event types that have a common supertype that implements consistent serialisation of logged events, and have to pass a Monitor interface to code that wants to emit monitoring events.
+For example, to ensure that our applications do not emit verbose and inconsistent logs, our code [announces monitoring events to a monitor interface passed to its constructor, rather than write human-readable text to a static logger](monitoring-events/README.md).